knolaust/aos-blocks/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
 3. Use the provided NPM scripts to build and test changes.
-`npm run build` will build the plugin files and create a `dist` folder along with a `aos-blocks.zip` file.
+   - `npm run build` will build the core plugin files for testing locally.
+   - `npm run build:dist` will generate a complete plugin folder along with a `aos-blocks.zip` file.

 See `package.json` for all available scripts.